CAPSTONE-24-25-IRON-CODER/iron-coder/docs/README.md

       - Add supporting error messages for the user when the ImageNotPNG error is thrown
         - “SVG Image must be derived from a PNG”
     - Add Unit Tests for generating TOML File and SVG File
+  - Renode Simulator
+    - Added better integration of Renode within Iron Coder with the ability to launch a predetermined script for testing
+    - Added the option to open and close Renode
+    - Added separate threads to read Renode output
+    - Added another thread for state saving every 5 minutes

 # Iron Coder Architecture
 Iron Coder is split into 3 main crates, one that handels the application itself, one for the boards, and the last for projects.
 The application uses both the boards and projects to